*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Let’s Dive in a little deeper and break down some of the flavors you will experience with this herbal blend and some that you will probably not taste that much.

 St. John’s Wort And Skullcap

 I had a hard time detecting either of these flavors.
 They tend to be a bit bitter and earthy.
-On there own they make a fine cup of tea if you enjoy the flavor but here they are pushed to the background.
+On their own, they make a fine cup of tea if you enjoy the flavor but here they are pushed to the background.

-I think they are part of the this blend for their wonderful benefits, particularly their stress relieving and relaxing nature.
+I think they are part of this blend for their wonderful benefits, particularly their stress-relieving and relaxing nature.

 The Passion Flower

-Passion flower tea is surprisingly mild.
-The flower are gorgeous but the flavor is somewhat lacking.
+Passionflower tea is surprisingly mild.
+The flower is gorgeous but the flavor is somewhat lacking.
 This is another flavor that really gets pushed back and is included because it is another tea that helps manage stress.